 1. What Causes Bad Breath?

-There are several reasons why someone might have bad breath, including dry mouth, different pungent foods like coffee, tobacco use, and medications.
-Also, poor dental hygiene, like not properly brushing and flossing where food particles are left in the mouth, will lead to a development of bacteria.
-Consult your dentist to learn what foods to avoid and how to effectively brush and floss your teeth to eliminate cases of bad breath.
+There are several reasons why someone might have bad breath, including dry mouth, pungent foods and drinks like coffee, tobacco use, and medications.
+Also, poor dental hygiene - not properly brushing and flossing where food particles are left in the mouth - will lead to the development of bacteria.
+Consult your dentist to learn what foods to avoid and how to effectively brush and floss your teeth to eliminate bad breath.

 2. How Do I Know If I Have a Cavity?

-Cavities are the most common dental problems faced by patients worldwide.
-Because a cavity stems from the decay of the teeth, some of the first telltale signs include bad breath as well as a sour taste in the mouth.
-Also, pain or sensitivity in a tooth, especially when drinking hot or cold liquids, is a sign that a cavity is present.
+Cavities are the most common dental problems faced by patients.
+Because a cavity stems from the decay of the teeth, the first telltale signs include bad breath as well as a sour taste in the mouth.
+Pain or sensitivity in a tooth, especially when drinking hot or cold liquids, is another sign that a cavity is present.
 If you can see dark spots, holes, or pus anywhere on or near a tooth, contact a dentist immediately.

 3. Why Do My Teeth Need to Be Cleaned Twice a Year?

 While good brushers and flossers will fare better in their visits to a dentist, everyone should make an appointment twice yearly to adequately remove plaque and tartar buildup.
 Once plaque has turned into tartar, it becomes an almost cement-like substance that only dental professionals can effectively remove.
 Those suffering from gum disease should make an appointment every three months.
-Regularly scheduling cleanings also instill good habits for protecting against gum disease.
+Regularly scheduling cleanings also instill good habits and protects you from gum disease.